Yu-Shiba-Rusinov states in the s-wave superconducting kagome Hubbard model: Self-consistent Bogoliubov-de Gennes calculations

-Recently, the Yu-Shiba-Rusinov (YSR) states~\cite{yu1965, shiba1968,rusinov1969a, balatsky2006}, as a promising candidate for constructing Majorana zero modes and qubits~\cite{Kitaev2001,morr2003,choy2011,nadj-perge2013,klinovaja2013}, have been studied by doping magnetic impurities in kagome superconductors both theoretically~\cite{basak2022} and experimentally~\cite{xu2021}.
-The YSR states are known to be the bound in-gap states near magnetic impurities.
-The Bogoliubov-de Gennes (BdG) calculations~\cite{basak2022} for the $s-$wave superconducting kagome Hubbard model have shown that when the coupling between a magnetic impurity and superconductor $J$ is weak enough, Cooper pairs are not destroyed around the impurity.
-However, when $J$ crosses its critical value $J_c$~(corresponding to the zero-energy YSR state), one observes the local reconstruction of the ground state due to the pair breaking in the vicinity of the magnetic impurity~(see the related explanations in Ref.~\onlinecite{glodzik2018}).
-The most interesting feature of these results~\cite{basak2022} is that $J_c$ is very sensitive to FB, VHS, and DP singularities of the single-particle spectrum of the kagome model.
+Recently, the Yu-Shiba-Rusinov (YSR) states~\cite{yu1965, shiba1968, rusinov1969a, balatsky2006}, as a promising candidate for constructing Majorana zero modes and qubits~\cite{Kitaev2001, morr2003,choy2011,nadj-perge2013,klinovaja2013}, have been studied in kagome superconductors both theoretically~\cite{basak2022} and experimentally~\cite{xu2021}.
+The YSR states are known to be bound in-gap quasiparticle states localized near magnetic impurities~\cite{yu1965, shiba1968, rusinov1969a}.
+Within the simplest scenario, when $J$ surpasses the critical value $J_c$, the energy of the YSR state crosses zero, leading to a localized pair breaking near the magnetic impurity.
+For the $s$-wave superconducting kagome model, the Bogoliubov-de Gennes (BdG) calculations~\cite{basak2022} have demonstrated that $J_c$ is very sensitive to the presence of the van Hove singularities (VHS), Dirac point (DP), and flat band (FB) in the kagome single-particle energy spectrum, which opens prospects of investigating the interplay between the YSR states and DOS singularities.
+Here it is worth noting that the system in question can be constructed by fabricating an artificial kagome lattice on top of an $s-$wave superconductor due to the proximity effect~\cite{lin2022, farinacci2023}.

-However, the BdG study of Ref.~\onlinecite{basak2022} assumes a uniform distribution of the superconducting condensate.
-In other words, this approach is not self-consistent and cannot capture the common depression and the related $0$-$\pi$ transition of the $s$-wave superconducting order parameter near magnetic impurities~\cite{balatsky2006, glodzik2018, salkola1997}.
-Such local depression of the superconducting condensate has been detected around the magnetic Cr cluster in CsV$_3$Sb$_5$ by scanning tunneling microscopy~\cite{xu2021}.
-Self-consistent BdG calculations usually demonstrate that a change in the coupling between the magnetic impurity and $s$-wave superconductor results in a first-order phase transition~\cite{salkola1997}, in which a discontinuous jump occurs in the local superconducting order parameter around the impurity.
-However, this particular type of the first-order phase transition has not been revealed or investigated in the $s$-wave superconducting kagome Hubbard model~\cite{basak2022}.
-Our current study addresses this gap.
+However, the BdG solution employed in Ref.~\onlinecite{basak2022} is not self-consistent, as it is based on the assumption of a uniform constant pair potential independent of $J$.
+In contrast, the self-consistent BdG calculations for the square and triangular lattices~\cite{salkola1997, glodzik2018} have demonstrated that increasing the coupling between an $s$-wave superconductor and a magnetic impurity results in a first-order phase transition with significant depression of the condensate near the impurity and the related $0$-$\pi$ phase shift (i.e., change of the sign) of the local pair potential at the impurity site.
+Such depression has recently been detected around a magnetic Cr cluster in CsV$_3$Sb$_5$ by scanning tunneling microscopy~\cite{xu2021}.
+The presence or absence of this particular type of first-order phase transition in kagome lattices has not been investigated so far, and our current study aims to fill this gap.